aws-amplify/docs/android/how-to-pinpoint-notifications-baidu.md

 PushManager.setNotificationBuilder(this, 1, cBuilder);
 ```

 Remember to properly initialize your `PinpointManager` reference.
 Use a `PinpointConfiguration` with a `ChannelType` value of `ChannelType.BAIDU`.
-You can do this programatically, as in the following example:
+You can do this programmatically, as in the following example:

 ```java
 final PinpointConfiguration config =